justwawre/Alex/workshop/dsp_mem_opt/README.md

 //code needn no change
 _SchedData[i].abc = xxx;
 ```
-If using the named union, it will require lots code changes.The only problem of the solution is that current compler don't support it, so it need wait for clang migration completion.
+If using the named union, it will require lots code changes.<br>

-### reduce more global variable?
-Can we design SW in data driven way, if a global variable is not used in later phase, its space can be reused by another gloabal variable only used in later phase.
+The problem  is that current compler don't support it, <br>
+so it need wait for clang migration completion.<br>

 ### Supplements
-Here only list some tricks I use in last sprint, the topic about algorithm change is not covered, a seperate example about it will be shared via gerrit link.
+Here only list some tricks I use in last sprint,<br>
+the topic about algorithm change is not covered, <br>
+an example of removing the big auxiliary Space in the merge sort function<br>
+will discuss next time <br>